Dark Chocolate Gravy Recipe with Cinnamon Biscuits

 Although no one knows exactly who invented this alluring recipe, although many have tried to claim it, it’s believed it was born in southern Appalachia, specifically Tennessee.

 Along the Spanish trade route, in what was then Louisiana territory, merchants sold cocoa powder, showing local traders different ways to use it.
-Chocolate gravy was first known as Mexican Breakfast Chocolate, and has grown as a southern staple ever since.
+The chocolate gravy was first known as Mexican Breakfast Chocolate, and has grown as a southern staple ever since.

 Chocolate gravy is considered a true Appalachian recipe.